norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-The code resets margins, padding, and sets consistent box-sizing across all elements.
+- The code resets margins, padding, and sets consistent box-sizing across all elements.
-It also  defines the body as a flex container that spans the full height of the viewport.
+- It also  defines the body as a flex container that spans the full height of the viewport.
-The body is styled with a background color and uses Flexbox to arrange the page layout.
+- The body is styled with a background color and uses Flexbox to arrange the page layout.

 ## 7. **Style the Header and Navigation Bar**
-We will style the header and navigation bar to enhance the visual appearance and layout of the top section of the webpage.
+You will style the header and navigation bar to enhance the visual appearance and layout of the top section of the webpage.

 - [ ] Open `style.css` and add the following styles: